Home > United States > New York City > The École

 Sports teams or sport competitions available for students

 Yes.
-The École Falcons compete in soccer, basketball and volleyball in the CONSATNY league, which is a league that The École helped form with other small, independent schools.
+The École Falcons compete in soccer, basketball and volleyball in the CONSAT league, which is a league for independent schools in New York.

 Facilities at the school